Student Financial Services

 - Vermont residents attending an out-of-state high school are not eligible for the Green and Gold Scholarship unless the high school has formed an inter-state agreement with the State of Vermont.
 They may however be eligible for the any other scholarship designated for Vermont residents.

 - Eligible out-of-state high schools are those that have formal agreements that require students from Vermont communities to attend a particular out-of-state high school.
 This often includes, but is not limited to, bussing, budgetary and/or formal enrollment agreements.
 Examples of school systems meeting these criteria include Hanover High School, Hanover, NH and Rivendel High School, Orford, NH.
-The top Vermont student nominated by one of these schools must be in the top 10 students in his/her class.
+The top Vermont student nominated by one of these schools must be in the top 10% of their class.

 - Green and Gold nominees who choose to attend another college or university may retain eligibility for their scholarship if they return to UVM prior to the start of their sophomore year.